Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Factors Influencing Persuasiveness

-The effectiveness of LLM Systems in persuasive communication is influenced by a complex interplay of factors.
-Understanding these factors is crucial for both researchers and practitioners in the field of AI-driven persuasion.
-This section examines six key elements that shape the persuasive capabilities of LLM Systems: interaction approach, model scale, prompt design, AI source labeling, personalization, and appeals to authority.
+The effectiveness of LLM-driven persuasion is shaped by a complex interplay of factors.
+This section examines five key elements identified in recent research that influence the persuasive capabilities of LLM Systems: the interaction approach, model scale and capability, AI source labeling, prompt design, and personalization.
+Each factor represents a different dimension of how LLMs can be designed or deployed to sway opinions or behavior.
+Note that Table~\ref{tab:papers-overview} indicates only which studies experimentally vary a factor to measure its persuasive effect.